 There are still defenses to a violation of a custody order including the reasonable belief that the child was in danger and the action was necessary to protect the child.
 Additionally, if the child is over 14 and the child instigated the action this defense is also available.

-If you have been charged with a violation of custody order an experienced Denver criminal defense lawyer is essential.
-Get in touch with experienced Denver violation of custody order defense attorney Jason Savela by calling (720) 821-1001.
+If you have been charged with a violation of a custody order an experienced Denver criminal defense lawyer is essential.
+Get in touch with experienced Boulder violation of custody order defense attorney Jason Savela by calling (720) 821-1001.